r7butler/PHAB/README.md

 ## Preparing the input data

 The `IPI()` function is used to calculate PHAB scores using both station and PHAB metric data as input.
-The input data must be correctly formatted and sample data are provided with the PHAB package to demonstrate this format.
+These data can be obtained from the state of California SWAMP reporting module.
+Sample data are provided with the PHAB package to demonstrate the required format.
 These data are loaded automatically once the package is installed and loaded.
 You can view the `stations` and `phab` example data from the R console:

 ```r